isomerpages/moe-sls/_teacher-user-guide/Author/(B1,vii) Add Question Tags.md

 <li>Select the <strong>Skill Level</strong> from the dropdown list.</li>
 <li>Click the downward arrow to expand the Topics in order to see the Sub-topics.
 Select the checkboxes next to the <strong>Sub-topics</strong> that are relevant to this question. </li>
 <li>Click the upward arrow on the Question Tag field to close the selection.</li>
-<li>Alternatively, you may click <strong>Copy Tags From Lesson</strong> to add the same tags from Lesson Tags to your Question Tags.</li>
 <li><p>Click the <strong>Save</strong> icon <img style="width:1.5rem; display: inline;" src="/images/Icons/Save.svg"> to proceed.</p>
 <p><img style="width: 100%;" src="/images/2Teacher/AU-AddQuestionTag2.png"></p>
 </li>